ayu988/ayu988/README.md

 - 👋 Hi, I’m @ayu988
 - 👀 I’m interested in ...
-Python and Web Devlopment
+Python and Web Development
 - 🌱 I’m currently learning ...
-Javascript
+Data Analytics
-- 💞️ I’m looking to collaborate on ...
-Web Applications
+- 💞️ I'll be delighted to work on ...
+S/W Development
 - 📫 How to reach me ... drop a mail on it.ayu988@gmail.com

 <!---